You are here

 Latest news - AFET committee meetings - Committee on Foreign Affairs

-Next AFET committee meetings will be held on:
+Next AFET committee meeting will be held on:

 Meetings are webstreamed with the exception of agenda items held "in camera".